ASFHyP3/hyp3_paper/paper/outline.md

 - HyP3 description
     - HyP3 development history
         - Started as a student project at UAF
-        - Value was evident, so was turned into a full-fledge application
+        - Value was evident, so was turned into a full-fledged application
             - Added automated testing, CI/CD, IaC
     - HyP3
         - Architecture diagram